bro256/bg.manager/README.md

 - Database used in project: MySQL.
 - Frontend application is made with JavaScript and React : [Link](https://)

+## Features
+- **User Registration and Authentication.** Allows users to create an account and authenticate themselves securely.
+- **Password Storage and Organization.** Provides the ability for users to store and organize their passwords securely in the password manager.
+- **Password Generation.** Offers an advanced password generation feature that generates strong and unique passwords for users.
+- **Encryption and Data Security.** Encrypts stored passwords to protect them from unauthorized access.
+- **Search.** Enables users to search their password entries.

 ## Cryptography
 ### Key derivation function